ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 | Minimum uptime | 90s |
 | Maximum per-VM resets | 10 |
 | Maximum resets time window | Within 1h |
-{: caption="Table 2.
-Failure Conditions and VM Response settings for the vSphere HA cluster" caption-side="bottom"}
+{: caption="Failure Conditions and VM Response settings for the vSphere HA cluster" caption-side="bottom"}

 For more information about configuring these settings in the vSphere Web Client, see the VMware vSphere documentation.